ftsrg/ingraph/ire/README.md

 gradle clean build
 ```

 The project is implemented in Scala.
+We recommend the following IDEs:
-We recommend using IntelliJ IDEA with the Scala plug-in or Eclipse with the [Scala IDE](http://scala-ide.org/).
+* IntelliJ IDEA with the [Scala plug-in](https://plugins.jetbrains.com/plugin/?id=1347)
+* Eclipse with the [Scala IDE](http://scala-ide.org/).
+Do not forget to install the **ScalaTest for Scala IDE** plug-in.

 ## License